tedkim97/tedkim97.github.io/_posts/2021-08-01-linking_more_opinion.md

 [^6]: But to be honest of my own biases, I'm a much more lax about verifying this information if I believe it

-[^7]: Of course, I'm guilty of not verifying information that aligns with my beliefs.
+[^7]: Of course, I've been guilty of being lazy about verifying information plenty of times

 # Weaknesses